FriendsOfCake/awesome-cakephp/README.md

 - ~~[Jsonrpc plugin](https://github.com/jameswatts/cake-jsonrpc) - Provides server and client implementations of JSON-RPC.~~
 - ~~[Users plugin](https://github.com/CakeDC/users) - For allowing users to register and login manage their profile.~~
 - ~~[MaintenanceMode plugin](https://github.com/awebdeveloper/cakephp-maintenance-mode) - Show a custom template for all requests when in maintainance with optional IP whitelisting.~~
-- [CakeManager plugin](https://github.com/cakemanager/cakephp-cakemanager) - Manage your app: User-Management, built in admin-area and many components and behaviors available for your app.

 ## Libs
 *Useful libraries or tools that don't fit in the categories above.*